sedjokas/PG-NODE-TB/README.md

 python run_all.py --scenario 2   # Scenario 2 only
 python run_all.py --scenario 3   # Scenario 3 only

-# Skip the architecture diagram
-python run_all.py --no-arch
 ```

 Expected output (terminal):